qcom/html-generator/README.md

 	exclude = ['name','url','baseProduct','productNumber','testimonials','pricing','faqs','packaging']

-Two dispatch objects, both of which contain functions for accepting values of the appropriate keys, handle those values appropriatley.
+Two dispatch objects, both of which contain functions for accepting values of the appropriate keys, handle those values appropriately.

 The first dispatch object does *not* support a reference-type `apiProduct` parameter; as a result, no side effects are performed.